stderr-enst/jobefficiency/episodes/03_schedulertools.md

 - Introduce simple relation to hardware, what does RSS, CPU, Disk read/write and their utilization mean?
 - Point out what's missing from a complete picture

+Note:

+- `seff` is an optional SLURM tool.
+It does not come standard with every SLURM installation.
+Therefore, make sure beforehand that this tool is available for the students.

 :::::::::::::::::::::::::::::::::::::